JohnReeves/sappho-elegance-in-computing-sciences/readme.md

+foregrounding myself

+* the Louis Armstrong science song for the kids;
+* endure, sustain, love & thrive;
+* do what you can until you can do what you want;
+* sappho is the elephant in the room;
+* Aristotle points at her but explains nothing;
+* educational philosophy is like the story mountain;
+* tells the finished product and doesn't creativity.

+The Art of Scientific Computing

+As so often happens when I come to an end of research:
+I sit back and wonder - what's so special about that; could I have reached the same conclusion if I have just turned the other way!

+In this case, I have:
+learned a body of knowledge on classroom teaching;
+adjusted my thinking and behaviour in dealing with people;
+looked anew at the behaviour of technology companies and the state;
+but so what?

+I can't deny it has been hard work - overturning a lifetime of learning mathematics and physical sciences; overcoming neurological handicaps; making up for atrophying skills; and dealing with other peoples lack of appreciation.

+What is there in all of that that warrents sharing with other people?

+Living educational theory asks for an improvement in my influence in the groups I am part of.

+That seems like a very power oriented thinking tracing back through Dewey to Aristotle.
+However, Dewey is less than honest in his description of the myriad of women in his own development; and Aristotle's acceptance of Sappho is lost to time.

+You don't have to search very far to find Aristotle's description of Sappho as the 10th muse, so accepted as part of the classical framework of knowledge that he goes no further.

+In our times that seems a filterning of knowledge worth sharing.

 # the lost role of sappho in educational computer science
 # cultivation of charis (grace elegance) and thelxis (enchartment, charm)